sandstranger/com.mobilerpgpack.phone/README.md

 This kind of work costs money, no matter how anyone perceives it.

+The actual cost of rewriting a renderer from desktop OpenGL 4.x to GLES 3.2 — even with the help of GL translators and SPIRV-Cross — is around $80,000–$100,000 and would realistically take about a year.

+That is what a real IT company would charge just for the rendering part.
+Adding the remaining work would increase the cost by another $50,000–$100,000.

+So, the total cost of porting OpenXRay to mobile devices in a professional environment would be roughly $150,000–$200,000.

+I have often seen “armchair experts” claim that almost nothing needs to be done when using SPIRV-Cross to convert desktop GL shaders to GLES 3.2.
+That is lie.

+Please don’t contact me with requests to port something or with your “cool ideas.”
+Do it yourself.
+Such messages will be ignored.

 I will either continue working only the way I want, or I won’t do anything at all.
 Because without a contract for work I don't owe anyone anything.

 # System Requirements